eduardopiairo/devops-quest/README.md

-:mage_man:  # DevOps Quest
+# :mage_man: DevOps Quest
-:mage_man: A quest from exploration to production
+A quest from exploration to production